DataMigrators/cpd-docs.mettleci.io/source-markdown/capturing-test-data.md

 The data flowing along a flow's output links is captured as the current definition of 'expected' output into the relevant output data files.
 When you alter the flow's functionality you may well need to [re-capture a new baseline](baselining-test-results.md) of expected results.

-Process
+## Process

 1. In the test case editor click **Intercept data**.
 You'll need to accept any 'Overwrite all test data' warning you receive by clicking **Intercept flow**.
 1. You'll receive a message telling you the flow is running.
-Select the ***Test history*** tab to browse the most recent history of test case job invocations, including jobs currently in progress.
+Select the **Test history** tab to browse the most recent history of test case job invocations, including jobs currently in progress.

-1. In the data area above the table click the **trash** icon to delete the data file.
-1. Your test specification now refers to at least one CSV data file which no longer exists.
-[Execute your test case](executing-datastage-test-cases.md) without changing the specification.
-DataStage will identify that no expected results exist for the file(s) you’ve deleted and re-create them using the data captured at runtime.
-Note that test case will fail when executed in this mode.
-1. Re-execute the same test case job.
-DataStage will now use the new baseline results files and your test case will pass.
+1. Once the job is complete select the **Data** tab and browse the newly-populated test data under the the **Test data in use** tree.